jazminphilip/GW-Project/README.md

 make a virtual environment with the packages to run methods :)

-some packages will not work on native windows...
+some packages will not work on native windows systems...

-need something like WSL or native linux distro
+need something like WSL or native linux distro if on windows